tacbox3/CurrierClandinin/README.md

 A few helper functions for interacting with .hdf5 metadata files

 ## Scripts
 - The core analysis code for the manuscript lives in the scripts beginning with `ME_`.
-Please note that some of these scripts will require the connectome data deposited with the physiology data on Dryad (see **Raw Data Availability**, below)
+Comments at the beginning of each script detail its function.
+Please note that some scripts will require the connectome data deposited with the physiology data on Dryad (see **Raw Data Availability**, below).
+- `ALL_RESPONSES.npy` (available to download on Dryad) contains responses generated via sequential runs of `ME_import_save.py` and `ME_load_center.py`.
+Users not wishing to re-analyze all raw imaging data are encouraged to work from `ALL_RESPONSES.npy`.
+Note that this dictionary will need to be broken into standalone variables for the subsequent code to run (i.e., `ME_analyze_plt.py`).
 - `recover_isotropy.py` and `var_brain.py` are not run in any `ME_` scripts, but are included for completeness - these are run as part of the preprocessing pipeline that also includes motion correction (performed with [brainsss](https://github.com/ClandininLab/brainsss))
 - `save_strfs.py` is a callable script that creates STRF movies for a given recording series
-- **WARNING!** The path structure of the included scripts are **not** internally consistent, and will need to be renamed based on the location you put each element (raw data, scripts, logs, connectome data, saved .npy summary variables)
+- **WARNING!** The path structure of the included scripts are **not** internally consistent.
+All paths will need to be redefined by the user based on the location of each programmatic element (raw data, scripts, logs, connectome data, and saved .npy summary variables)

 # Required packages
 The following packages are required to run the scripts: